nocpiun/calcium/README.md

 ## Contributing

-Contributions to Ferrum Explorer are welcomed.
+Contributions to Calcium are welcomed.
 You can fork this project and start your contributing.
 If you don't know how to do, please follow the instruction [Creating a Pull Request from a Fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).

 I'll check the Pull Request list in my spare time.
 I can't make sure that every Pull Request will be seen by me at once.